D-Gaard/bachelor/README.md

 WekaOut - Folder of Weka model predictions on test dataset.

 File explaniations Unet:
-getData - File responsible for creating Test/Train/Validation and retriving the files.
+getData.py - File responsible for creating Test/Train/Validation and retriving the files.
 createThresholds4All.ipynb - File for thresholding images.
 createHistograms4All.ipynb - Create histograms for image sequences.